Richard Fortey

 Richard Alan Fortey (15 February 1946 – 7 March 2025) was a British palaeontologist, natural historian, writer and television presenter, who served as president of the Geological Society of London for its bicentennial year of 2007.
-As a paleontologist, he specialised on trilobites and other extinct arthropods, as well as the life and paleogeography of the Paleozoic era, particularly the Ordovician.
+As a paleontologist, he specialised in trilobites and other extinct arthropods, as well as the life and paleogeography of the Paleozoic era, particularly the Ordovician.
+He wrote popular science books, notably Life: An Unauthorised Biography (1998) and Earth: An Intimate History (2005).
+Among other honors, he won the Lewis Thomas Prize and the Royal Society's Michael Faraday Award.
+Steven Brusatte said "Whenever I write, I try to channel the wit, wisdom, and warmth of Richard Fortey.”

 Background

-Fortey was born in Ealing, west London in 1946, to Frank Fortey, who ran two fishing tackle shops, and Margaret Wilshin.
+Fortey was born in Ealing, West London in 1946, to Frank Fortey, who ran two fishing tackle shops, and Margaret Wilshin.
 He spent much of his early years "half-wild in the countryside" near Newbury in Berkshire, where his family owned a caravan and later a cottage by a chalk stream.

-During a school trip to Pembrokeshire when he was 14, Fortey discovered his first trilobite.
-He later recalled this moment with poetic intensity: The rock simply parted around the animal like some sort of revelation.
+During a trip to Pembrokeshire when he was 14, Fortey discovered his first trilobite.
+He recalled: The rock simply parted around the animal like some sort of revelation.
 Surely what I held was the textbook come alive.
 The long, thin eyes of the trilobite regarded me and I returned the gaze.
 More compelling than any pair of blue eyes, there was a shiver of recognition across 500 million years.
 He won a place at Ealing Grammar School for Boys.
 While preparing to sit his scholarship exams for King's College, Cambridge, his father died in a car crash.
 He read Natural Sciences specialising in geology and got a first class degree in 1968.
-His natural sciences tutor as an undergraduate was Harry B Whittington, one of the world’s foremost experts on trilobites.
+His natural sciences tutor as an undergraduate was Harry B. Whittington, one of the world’s foremost experts on trilobites.

-As a 21-year-old undergraduate, Fortey went on an expedition to Spitsbergen in the Norwegian archipelago of Svalbard collecting triobites.
-The trilobites he discovered attracted international attention, including from the palaeontologist, David Bruton, who organised a second expedition to Spitsbergen in 1971 to collect further samples.
+As a 21-year-old undergraduate, Fortey went on an expedition to Spitsbergen in the archipelago of Svalbard collecting triobites.
+Per The Times, "With the sole company of an older student with whom he had 'little in common', Fortey spent weeks huddling in tents as blizzards ripped across the tundra, armed with a stack of Russian novels such as War and Peace."
+The trilobites he discovered attracted international attention, including from the palaeontologist David Bruton, who organised a second expedition to Spitsbergen in 1971 to collect further samples.
 All the 100 species of trilobites he discovered were new to science and provided the basis for his PhD.

 He received a PhD and DSc from the University of Cambridge.
-He did his PhD under Harry B Whttington.
+He did his PhD under Whittington.